Year 5 ( Meerkats )

 Welcome back to the new calendar year and the third term of your child's time in Year Five.
-I hope that you have had a good and refreshing Easter Break and that the children are ready for some hard work and fun in their learning during this Summer term as they move towards their final year in primary school.
+I hope that you have had a good and refreshing Christmas, despite the poor weather, and that the children are ready for some hard work as we move towards getting them ready for Year 6 and High School.

-Our topic for this term will be The Mayans and comparing and contrasting localities.
+Our topic for this term will be 'Crime and Punishment'.
 We will be studying History and Geography through this until the end of term.
 Our studies will look at the History of the subject and how crime and punishment has formed the legal system and the world in which we live.
 We will explore lots of History through this topic.
 I expect the children to really enjoy the excitement that the topic provides.

-We will be looking at Living Things and their Habitats in Science.
+We will be looking at 'Properties and Changes in Materials' in Science, specifically.

-We will be creating our extended writing through our topic the Mayans giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topics and the previously mentioned varying genres.
+We will be creating our extended writing through our topic of Crime and Punishment giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topics and the previously mentioned varying genres.

 These opportunities form an interesting and varied list and I will endeavour to keep writing opportunities as interesting as possible.